igun/kazoo/doc/blog/understanding_rates.md

 ## High level overview

-1. Admins can create ratedecks by uploading CSVs to the [Tasks API](/applications/crossbar/doc/tasks.md) and defining the \`ratedeck\_name\`.
+1. Admins can create ratedecks by uploading CSVs to the [Tasks API](/applications/crossbar/doc/tasks.md) and defining the \`ratedeck\_id\`.
 See the [Rate Task](/applications/tasks/doc/rates.md) docs for how to upload the CSV.
 This will be covered further down too.
 2. Admins can then create [Service Plans](/applications/crossbar/doc/service_plans.md) that incorporate the ratedeck(s) available.
 You can optionally charge for access to these ratedecks as part of the service plan.
 3. Now admins can assign these service plans to an account or reseller.
 When rating a call, the system will look at the account, then the reseller, and finally the default system ratedeck looking for what ratedeck(s) to use.